tanzeel201/AI-File-Analysis-Agent/README.md

 A beginner-friendly command-line AI agent, built in Python with the OpenAI Responses API, that lets you upload a file (PDF, TXT, DOCX, or CSV) and ask natural-language questions about it — no separate function needed for every possible question.

-Based on the freeCodeCamp tutorial: [How to Build an AI File Analysis Agent with Python](https://www.freecodecamp.org/news/build-an-ai-analysis-agent/).

 ## Features

 - Upload a file from your computer and send it directly to the model